dbpedia/table-extractor/README.md

 ## Sources Files

+### pyTableExtractor module
 **pyTableExtractor** Module: contains main() function.
-It calls the other classes/modules as it should be done during usual operations.
-It first tests parameters calling param_test.
-Then, if a topic or a where clause are set, it calls selector.py to build up a list of resources.
-Afterward in all cases it calls the analyzer class.
-Analyzer is responsible to elaborate a resource at a time, to find out the tables' structure and to extract data.
-Analyzer finally calls Mapper, used to map data extracted on a RDF dataset.
+It will read research's parameters from `domain_settings.py` and it will organize the workflow of all classes.

 **settings** A settings file used to store default values, both for `pyDomainExplorer` and for `pyTableExplorer`.
 You can customize scripts from here.
-Eg you can add your personal topic adding a topic in TOPIC_CHOICES list, and the corresponding SPARQL query in TOPIC_SPARQL dictionary (please ensure the consistency of dictionary key and the topic added).

-**Selector** A class used to gather a list of resources calling a SPARQL dbpedia endpoint of chapter selected.
-It then serialize the list in a .txt file so you can keep trace of which set of resources has been found.

 **Analyzer** Once a list of resources (or a single one) has been formed, Analyzer is summoned in order to analyze tables.
 It takes a single resource at a time, from a .txt file or from -s parameter.
-Depending on the mode selected (html, or json) it passes, respectively to htmlParser.py or to tableParser.py, the objects (html or json) representing the wiki page of interest.

 **Utilities** Contains accessory methods used, for example, to setup log file, to get time and date or to call outer services (sparql dbpedia endpoints, JSONPedia, wiki pages as html object).